 What Are Flavonoids and What Do They Do?

-Flavonoids are naturally occurring compounds found in various plants, including cannabis.
-They contribute to the plant’s color, flavor, and health properties.
-In the human body, they act as antioxidants, reducing inflammation, and promoting heart health.
+Flavonoids are naturally occurring compounds in plants, including cannabis, that contribute to their color, flavor, and health properties.
+In the human body, they act as powerful antioxidants that reduce inflammation and support overall health, from the cardiovascular system to disease prevention.

 What Are the Health Benefits of Flavonoids in Diet?